-The U.S. Supreme Court delivered a big win for religious liberty in its June 26 ruling in Trinity Lutheran Church v.
-Comer.
+Catholic League president Bill Donohue comments on the U.S. Supreme Court ruling in Trinity Lutheran Church v.
+Comer:

-At issue was whether the state has a right to deny public funds to a religious entity when the disbursement is for a secular purpose.
+At issue is whether the state has a right to deny public funds to a religious entity when the disbursement is for a secular purpose.
 In other words, is it constitutional to treat a church in a manner that is different from a non-sectarian institution?